Endometriosis fatigue

 Cut out caffeine, alcohol and other stimulants.
 If you're working, try taking a week or two off, schedule a holiday to get through the worst part of the caffeine withdrawal and help recharge your body.

-Light exercise every day is important, try yoga - restorative or yin yoga, they are superb for fatigue.
+Light exercise, yoga - restorative or yin yoga, they are superb for fatigue.
 Walking is great too, try 15-20 minutes of light walking in the morning and/or evening.
-Don't push yourself beyond this though.

 Talk to your doctor to get an overall health check and get a blood test to rule out health conditions or deficiencies.

 Aim for 7—8 hours sleep a night and get to bed before 10pm.
-Consider taking magnesium to help with sleep.
+Consider taking magnesium to help with sleep, a epsom salt bath is a beautiful way to promote a restful sleep and ease muscle tension.